 (Laughter)

-All right, what we’re just there is plus-one emotional resilience, which means you have the to provoke powerful, positive emotions like curiosity or love, we feel looking at baby animals, when you need most.
+All right, we’re just feeling there is plus-one emotional resilience, which means have the ability to provoke powerful, positive emotions like curiosity love, which we feel looking at baby animals, when you them most.

-Here’s a secret from the scientific literature for you.
-If can manage to experience three positive emotions for every one negative emotion over course of an hour, a day, a week, you dramatically improve health and your ability to successfully tackle any problem you’re facing.
-And is called the three-to-one positive emotion ratio.
-It’s my SuperBetter trick, so keep it up.
+Here’s a secret from the scientific literature you.
+If you can manage to experience three positive emotions every one negative emotion over the course of an hour, a day, a week, you dramatically improve health and your ability to successfully tackle any problem you’re facing.
+And this is the three-to-one positive emotion ratio.
+It’s my favorite SuperBetter trick, so keep up.

-All right, pick one, quest: Shake someone’s hand for six seconds, or send someone a thank you by text, email, Facebook or Twitter.
+All right, pick one, last quest: Shake someone’s hand for six seconds, or send a quick thank you by text, email, Facebook or Twitter.
 Go!

 (Chatting)

 Looking good, looking good.
 Nice, nice.
-Keep up.
-I love it!
-All right, everybody, that is +1 social resilience, which means you actually get more strength your friends, your neighbors, your family, your community.
-Now, a great way to social resilience is gratitude.
-Touch is even better.
+Keep it up. love it!
+All right, everybody, that is +1 social resilience, which you actually get more strength from your friends, your neighbors, your family, your community.
+Now, great way to boost social resilience is gratitude.
+Touch is better.

-Here’s one more secret for you: someone’s hand for six seconds dramatically raises the level oxytocin in your bloodstream, now that’s the trust hormone.
-That means that all of you who just shook are biochemically primed to like and want to help other.
-This will linger during the break, so take of the networking opportunities.
+Here’s one more secret for you: Shaking someone’s hand six seconds dramatically raises the level of oxytocin in your bloodstream, that’s the trust hormone.
+That means that all of who just shook hands are biochemically primed to like and want to help each other. will linger during the break, so take advantage of the networking opportunities.

 (Laughter)

-Well, you have successfully completed four quests, let’s see if I’ve successfully completed my mission give you seven and a half minutes of bonus life.
-Now I to share one more little bit of science with you.
-It turns out people who regularly boost these four types of resilience — physical, mental, emotional and — live 10 years longer than everyone else.
-So this true.
-If you are regularly achieving the three-to-one positive emotion ratio, if you never sitting still for more than an hour at a time, you are reaching out to one person you care every single day, if you are tackling tiny goals boost your willpower, you will live 10 years longer than everyone else, and here’s where that I showed you earlier comes in.
+Well, have successfully completed your four quests, let’s see if I’ve successfully completed my mission give you seven and a half minutes of bonus life.
+Now I to share one more little bit of science with you. turns out that people who regularly boost these four of resilience — physical, mental, emotional and social — live 10 longer than everyone else.
+So this is true.
+If are regularly achieving the three-to-one positive emotion ratio, if are never sitting still for more than an hour a time, if you are reaching out to one person you care every single day, if you are tackling tiny goals to boost your willpower, you will live 10 longer than everyone else, and here’s where that math I you earlier comes in.

-So, the average life expectancy in U.S. and the U.K. is 78.1 years, but we know from more than 1,000 peer-reviewed studies that you can add 10 years of life by boosting your four types resilience.
-So every single year that you are boosting your types of resilience, you’re actually earning .128 more years of or 46 more days of life, or 67,298 more minutes life, which means every single day, you are earning 184 of life, or every single hour that you are your four types of resilience, like we just did together, you are 7.68245837 more minutes of life.
+So, the average life expectancy in U.S. and the U.K. is 78.1 years, but we know from more 1,000 peer-reviewed scientific studies that you can add 10 of life by boosting your four types of resilience. every single year that you are boosting your four of resilience, you’re actually earning .128 more years of or 46 more days of life, or 67,298 more minutes of life, which means every day, you are earning 184 minutes of life, or every single hour that you are boosting four types of resilience, like we just did together, you are 7.68245837 more minutes of life.

-Congratulations, those seven and a half are all yours.
+Congratulations, those seven and a half minutes all yours.
 You totally earned them.

 Yeah!